teusto/Blue-Prism-UI-Technical-Test/README.md

 - Would like to implement some animations to make the design more fluid and appealing(using gsap, framer, etc).
 - Dockerize the app.

+#### What about the db.json and the server side?

+I had to edit the db.json because i couldnt find any db with the endpoints listed in the technical test reference.
+So i made a mock based on the document using https://www.jsongenerator.io/ to create fake data.